sagemathinc/cocalc-snippets/README.md

 # CoCalc Assistant

-A collection of code snippet examples to assist working on cocalc → [read more](input/README.md).
+A collection of code snippet examples to assist working on CoCalc → [read more](input/README.md).

 ## Development

-When used as a submodule, one of the magic git commands to update all submodules is
+When used as a submodule, one suitable magic git commands to update all submodules is

 ```
 git submodule foreach "git fetch origin; git checkout master; git reset --hard origin/master"
 ```

+## Copyright

+SageMath, Inc.

 ## License